Dairy-Free Banana Date Almond Smoothie for First Trimester Digestion

 • Freezer: Pour into a freezer-safe container with headspace for expansion.
 Freeze up to 1 month.
 Thaw overnight in the fridge, then re-blend briefly to incorporate the ingredients again.
 Enjoy chilled.

 Yes.
-A banana date smoothie provides natural carbohydrates, fiber, and potassium that help support energy levels, digestion, and nausea management during pregnancy—especially in the first trimester.
+A banana date smoothie provides natural carbohydrates, fiber, and potassium that help support energy levels, digestion, and nausea management during pregnancy.

 Yes.
 Dates are naturally high in fiber and sorbitol, which can help stimulate bowel movements and relieve constipation gently during early pregnancy.